Lesson Plan - Get It!

 - Do you find it alarming?

-The purpose of social media and the internet, in general, is to bring people together and to provide access to a vast amount of helpful information to make our lives better.
+The purpose of social media and the internet, in general, is to bring people together and provide access to a vast amount of helpful information to improve our lives.

-However, the ability to access knowledge and people with a simple click also brings a number of disadvantages.
-If we do not properly monitor our online usage, it can become a distraction more than a useful tool.
+However, the ability to access knowledge and people with a simple click also brings several disadvantages.
+If we do not adequately monitor our online usage, it can become a distraction more than a helpful tool.
 What we share online can also make us the target of online predators and scammers.